 Call Center Customer Satisfaction (CSAT) is, together with other customer related measurements like Net Promoter Score (NPS) and Customer Effort Score (CES), among the most widely recognized and frequently used KPIs in the call center.
-What is it, why is it so important and how can you improve CSAT in your call or contact center?
+What is it, why is it so important and how can you improve CSAT in your call center with call center software?
 Let’s investigate.

 CSAT is a measurement that is based on customer feedback.
 Basically, you measure the percentage of customers that is satisfied (or very satisfied) with your services.
 The higher the percentage of positive customer feedback, the better your CSAT score.
 So far, so good.

-But what are some of the things you can or should do to improve Customer Satisfaction scores in your contact center environment?
+But what are some of the things you can or should do to improve Customer Satisfaction scores in your call center environment and how can your call center software help?
 In most cases and for most centers, there is no single answer to that.
 But here’s some things to keep in mind when looking into improving CSAT:

 - Support the Channels your Customers Want.
 You need to ensure you provide service in the channel or – more likely – channels that your customers want to reach you in.
 So if you still have a large percentage of customers sending you emails, then you need to support that.
 Are your customers millennials or younger?
 Chances are they spend a lot of time on Social Media platforms, are actually ok with self-service and interacting with a bot.
 Make sure you are flexible enough to meet your customer wherever they are.